nathanielbutts/nathanielbutts.github.io/README.md

 ## Information

 This is the web presence of the WCKY ARES group.
 This group belongs to Kentucky District 3, and is based in Warren County.
+WCKY ARES members are licensed US Radio amateurs who have volunteered their capabilities, equipment, and time with the Kentucky ARES.
+Amateur radio operators are prohibited from accepting compensation for services provided in accordance with FCC Regulation Part 97.113.
+Our goal is to provide non-business backup communication services during recovery from natural or man-made disasters when regular communications fail or overwhelmed.

 We can be reached on the W4WSM 147.165(+) repeater in Bowling Green, KY.